 A chemical bond is defined as an attractive force that holds various constituents, such as atoms and ions, together in different chemical species.
 Chemical bonding is basically the process of forming bonds between atoms and molecules.

 During the formation of a chemical bond, usually, the electrons that are found in the outermost shell of an atom are active, or they take part in this.
 One of the important factors in chemical bonding is that an atom tends to attain a stable outer electronic configuration of inert gases.
 There are three different ways in which atoms can attain stable electronic configuration:

 - By losing electrons

 - By sharing electrons

 Important Chemical Bonding Terms

 We know that every atom tries to attain the octet configuration (presence of eight electrons) in its valence shell.
 This is done either by losing, gaining or sharing electrons.
-Octet rule basically states this fact.
+The octet rule basically states this fact.
 A stable arrangement is created when the atom is surrounded by eight electrons.

 Students should remember some important categories of exceptions:

 - Some compounds have a central atom which `expands’ its octet.
-For eg. PCl5, SF5, and many transition metal compounds also have 9 – 18 electrons in their outermost shell.
+For example, PCl5, SF5, and many transition metal compounds also have 9-18 electrons in their outermost shell.

 The Lewis symbols help us to clearly understand the concept of valence electrons.
-The valence electrons are usually represented with dots and these are called Lewis symbols.
+The valence electrons are usually represented with dots, and they are called Lewis symbols.